-How to Calculate Customer Acquisition Cost and Determine Benchmark by Industry
+How to Calculate Customer Acquisition Cost by Industry and Determine the Benchmark

 I’m sure you know by now that your customer acquisition cost (CAC) is the price you pay to convert a lead into a customer.
 And for most companies, that’s a pretty huge expense.